Bashar Jaafari

+Jaafari was later Deputy Foreign Minister from 2020 to 2022, then Ambassador of Syria to Russia from 2022 to 2024.

+Education

-His qualifications include a Bachelor of Arts and French literature, a Diploma of Higher Studies in translation and Arabization from the University of Damascus, a Diploma of International Political Relations from the International Institute of Public Administration, Diploma of Higher Studies in International Organization's Management and a Doctorate 3rd cycle in political science from the University of Sceaux, State Doctorate in political science from the Paris University and a State Doctorate in History of Islamic Civilization in South East Asia from the University of Sharif Hedayatullah.
+Born in 1956, Jaafari has a Bachelor of Arts and French literature, a Diploma of Higher Studies in translation and Arabization from the University of Damascus, a Diploma of International Political Relations from the International Institute of Public Administration, a Diploma of Higher Studies in International Organization's Management and a Doctorate 3rd cycle in political science from the University of Sceaux, State Doctorate in political science from the Paris University and a State Doctorate in History of Islamic Civilization in South East Asia from the University of Sharif Hedayatullah.

 Diplomatic career

 Jaafari began his career in 1980 as a diplomat in the Syrian Foreign Ministry.
-He served as a diplomat in France, until 1983 to the embassy's secretary and adviser to the Permanent Mission of the Syrian Arab Republic to the United Nations in 1991.
-He later returned to France, appointed as adviser at the Syrian embassy in Paris in 1997.
+His first diplomatic posting was to Paris until 1983.
+He was adviser to the Permanent Representative of Syria to the United Nations in 1991.
+He later returned to France as an adviser at the Syrian embassy in Paris in 1997.
 He was also appointed as the Syrian ambassador to Indonesia in 1998 and as director of the International Organizations Department at the Syrian Foreign Ministry in 2002.